-During the fighting of Polish-Czech allied troops, the Czech king Vladislaus II of Hungary and his father the king of Poland Kazimierz with Hungarian troops in 1474, church of St. Lazarus became a strong point of command of attacking king Matthias Corvinus.
-Nearly three centuries later, the artillery of the Prussian troops was located near the church, which besieged the city and in 1757 fired its defenders.
-During this battle, the western gable of the church was damaged.
+The location of the church meant that it was in the center of hostilities at least twice.
+During the fights of the allied Polish-Czech troops of the Czech king Vladislaus II Jagiellon and his father, the Polish king Kazimierz, with the Hungarian army in 1474, the church of St. Lazarus became a fortified command post, attacked by the Hungarian king Matthias Corvinus from the nearby village of Święta Katarzyna.
+Nearly three centuries later, the artillery of the Prussian army, which besieged the city and in 1757 shelled its defenders, deployed near the church.
+During this battle, the western gable of the church was to be damaged.

-At the beginning of the nineteenth century, the hospital was transformed into a nursing home, and after a hundred years the project of demolishing the hospital with the church was considered.
-This intention, however, was abandoned, in 1907 the church was rearranged and later the church was restored.
-Fighting from 1945 the church survived with minor devastation.
-In the years 1946-49 the damage was repaired.
+At the beginning of the 19th century, the hospital was transformed into an old people’s home, and after another hundred years, the project of demolishing the hospital and the church was considered.
+Fortunately, this intention was abandoned, in 1907 the vicinity of the church was tidied up, and later the church itself was renovated.
+The monument survived the fights of 1945 with little damage.
+In the years 1946-1949, the damages were repaired by the foundation of the Polish state.
 During the “flood of the millennium” in 1997, the church was under water.
 At the end of the 1990s, it was drained and restored.

 The Gothic church was built as a small building, situated on the route leading from the east to Wrocław, surrounded by a cemetery and adjacent to hospital buildings, probably originally wooden or half-timbered.
 The church and monastery complex was most likely surrounded by a wall or at least a fence.